 Recommended use: most widely used method for detection of delirium for both clinical and research applications.
 Should be scored on the basis of cognitive screening tests (e.g. SPMSQ or Mini-Cog).

-Translations available in Arabic, Dutch, French, German, Italian, Polish, Portuguese, Spanish, Thai, and Turkish.
+Translations available in Arabic, Chinese, Danish, Dutch, French, German, Greek, Hebrew, Italian, Portuguese, Sinhalese, Spanish, and Swedish.

 Recommended use: broad research and clinical applications.
 Considered the gold standard for rating delirium– including diagnosis, severity, and behavioral subtype.

 |Long CAM – Arabic